vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

      ```
     <!-- /* cSpell:enable */ -->

 Now that the shared services cluster is successfully created, you may proceed with deploying the Harbor package.
-For more information, see Install Harbor in Deploy User-Managed Packages in Workload Clusters.
+For more information, see Install [Harbor in Deploy User-Managed Packages in Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-harbor.html)

 ## <a id="dep-workload-cluster"> </a> Deploy Tanzu Kubernetes Grid Workload Clusters